Variational Wasserstein Barycenters with c-Cyclical Monotonicity: Our Method

-Thus we transform the continuous Wasserstein barycenter objective into a tractable form with respect to neural networks and variational parameters.
-We can optimize the objective $\mathcal L$ through stochastic gradient methods. \paragraph{The noisy gradients of $\mathcal L$} To optimize the objective $\mathcal L$ with gradient-based methods, we need to develop an unbiased estimator of its gradients which can be computed using Monte Carlo samples.
+Thus we obtain a tractable objective with respect to variational parameters.
+We can update variational parameters through stochastic gradient methods. \paragraph{The noisy gradients of $\mathcal L$.} To optimize the objective $\mathcal L$ with gradient-based methods, we need to develop an unbiased estimator of its gradients which can be computed using Monte Carlo samples.
 To do this, we derive gradients of $\mathcal{L}$ with respect to $\lambda$ as an expectation form:

-where ${\nabla_\lambda}\log\nu'(y|\lambda)$ is called the score function \cite{cox1979}, and it can be calculated using automatic differentiation tools \cite{stan2015}.
+where ${\nabla_\lambda}\log\nu'(y|\lambda)$ is called the score function \citep{cox1979}, and it can be calculated using automatic differentiation tools \citep{stan2015}.
 Note that ${\nabla _\lambda }[\nu'(y|\lambda)]={\nabla _\lambda }[\log\nu'(y|\lambda)]\nu'(y|\lambda)$.

 With this equation in hand, we can directly compute the gradient using Monte Carlo samples drawn from $\mu(x)\nu'(y|\lambda)$:

 where $S$ is the number of Monte Carlo samples.
 Then, at each iteration $t$, the parameter of interest $\lambda$ can be updated as follows: